 If there is one thing that Canada does well, it’s winter.
 Many of us head south in search of warm weather when the snow arrives, but with some of the world’s greatest winter festivals, Canada offers so many reasons to stay.
 With sparkling lights, live music, skating, ice sculptures and so much more, Canada’s famous winter festivals are waiting to welcome you back this year.

-Here are four Canadian winter festivals within and near Ontario that you do not want to miss.
+Here are eight Canadian winter festivals within and near Ontario that you do not want to miss.